-Gain a broad understanding of the intersection between forensic psychology and criminal justice fields.
-This self-designed specialization allows you to create a unique learning program to deepen your knowledge of forensic psychology as well as focus on criminal justice practice and theory.
-You will select electives that will build your comprehension of how forensic psychology professionals, criminal justice practitioners, and victim advocates work together.
+Gain a broad understanding of the intersection between the forensic psychology and criminal justice fields.
+This self-designed specialization allows you to create a unique learning program to deepen your understanding of forensic psychology as well as focus on criminal justice practice and theory.
+Select specialization courses that will build your knowledge of how forensic psychology professionals, criminal justice practitioners, and victim advocates work together.

 Students in this course are introduced to Walden University and to the requirements for successful participation in an online curriculum.
 Students build a foundation for academic and professional success as social change agents.
 They assess the relationship of Walden's mission and vision to professional goals.
 They establish connections with their peers and the broader Walden community.
 Students engage in course assignments focused on the practical application of scholarly writing, critical-thinking skills, academic integrity, ethics, and the promotion of professional and academic excellence within the field of psychology.

 Students in this course are provided with an expansive overview of forensic psychology, including basic tenets, practices, and procedures.
 Students explore subspecialties of forensic psychology; roles and responsibilities; and related legal, ethical, and diversity issues.
 They have the opportunity to learn how forensic psychology links to legal systems as they explore related topics, including criminal profiling, police psychology, psychology in the criminal courts, and correctional psychology.
 Through this course, students can acquire a broad understanding of forensic psychology theories and concepts, which they apply to the analysis of controversial issues and contemporary challenges within the fields.